electronfraud/calc/README.md

 and dividing, `calc` computes the resulting units.

 Numbers on the stack are assigned units by entering the name of the unit.
-Numbers with units are displayed in square brackets along with. their unit.
+Numbers with units are displayed in square brackets along with their unit.
 For example, to push a value of two inches:

 ```